frangucc/thenodechronbook/appendix.md

 I don't think we've ever seen an game this modern and intentional about teaching science - we've brought together the best talent in the world to create this.
 We're keeping a close watch on

+Need a song like this but not about some crazy relationship but about a diverse group of kids smiles on faces in tight action groups with lots of technology lighting up their faces - some exceptional branding: https://www.youtube.com/watch?v=5AOtEnH87Mg

 ## GARBAGE EXTRA WRITING